You are here

 Temple University offers on-campus housing accommodations to newly admitted students.
 The deadline for submitting your on-campus housing deposit is May 1.
 View a full listing and University Housing guide.
 For students interested in living with peers from other cultures, Temple’s Global Living Learning Community offers options for both first-year and returning students.

-The easiest way to apply to Temple University is to submit an online application.
-If mailing, you may also download the application and send it in by mail or use the Common Application.
+The easiest way to apply to Temple University is to submit an online application through Temple or use the Common Application.
+If mailing, you may also download the application and send it in by mail.
 Ensure that you include all required documents when submitting your application.
 Send completed applications and materials to the following address.

 1803 N. Broad St., 714 Carnell Hall